YinHK-gameDev/unity-learn/art & graphics/materials/README.md

 > The properties that the Unity Editor displays for a material depend on the material properties defined in the **shader** that the material uses.

+### Physically Based Rendering Material Validator

+The Physically Based Rendering Material Validator is a draw mode in the Scene View.
+It allows you to make sure your materials use values which fall within the recommended reference values for physically-based shaders
+.
+If pixel
+ values in a particular material fall outside of the reference ranges, the Material Validator highlights the pixels in different colors to indicate failure.

+To use the Material Validator, select the Scene View’s draw mode drop-down menu, which is is usually set to Shaded by default.

+Navigate to the **Material Validation section**.
+The **Material Validato**r has two modes:** Validate Albedo** and **Validate Metal Specular**.

 ### ref
 https://docs.unity3d.com/Manual/materials-introduction.html